 It may help with Dental Caries

 Tooth decay or Dental caries is mainly caused by bacteria.
-When we eat certain foods, bacteria react with them and produces acids that can damage the teeth surface leading to cavities.
+When we eat certain foods, bacteria react with them and produce acids that can damage the teeth surface leading to cavities.

 Invitro study had shown that Black cardamom has potential anti-microbial activity against some of the bacterial species that can cause dental caries.

-Among different bacterial species tested, Staphylococcus aureus was found to be one of the most susceptible one followed by Streptococcus mutans, Saccharomyces cerevisiae, and Candida albicans (3).
+Among different bacterial species tested, Staphylococcus aureus was found to be one of the most susceptible ones followed by Streptococcus mutans, Saccharomyces cerevisiae, and Candida albicans (3).